CDCgov/prime-reportstream/prime-router/docs/onboarding-users/senders.md

 **You should only create new schemas when an existing schema will not fit your use case.
 Please ensure that an existing schema cannot be used prior to creating a new schema.**

-Once you've added the sender to the `organizations.yml` file you next need to create a schema file.
+Once you've added a setting file the sender you next need to create a schema file.

 The schema provides additional transforms required so that the senders data can be routed correctly.